Wwweero/StudyLine/README.md

 # StudyLine
-A simple python CLI application to create, study, and test flashcards.
+A simple python CLI application to create and study flashcards.

 ## Features 📍
-- Add Flashcards: Easily create custom flashcards with a question and answer.
+- Add Flashcards: Easily create custom flashcards with a question and answer prompt.
 - View Flashcards: Display all stored flashcards for review.
 - Delete Flashcards: Remove outdated or unnecessary flashcards.
 - Study Mode: Review flashcards interactively, revealing answers only when needed.